nus-cs2103-AY2425S1/ip/docs/README.md

 ### edit

-edits a task that already exist
+edits a task that already exist in the list

 enter: "edit [task number as shown in list]"